 - Press it well so that it holds shape.
 Set it aside.

-- In a bowl, take cream cheese, milk and mix it well.
+- In a bowl, take cream cheese, pumpkin puree, sour cream and spices and mix it well.

 - Add the condensed milk and whisk until the batter is smooth and lump free.